Lingering Gaps in CVD Care for Women Spotlighted in British Consensus Statement

 Sex-Based Approach

-The consensus statement, published online this week in Heart with lead author Upasana Tayal, BMBCh, PhD (National Heart and Lung Institute, Imperial College London, England), begins by reviewing traditional risk factors in the female population, including those specific to women alone, such as hormonal fluctuations associated with menopause.
+The consensus statement, published online this week in Heart with first authors Upasana Tayal, BMBCh, PhD (National Heart and Lung Institute, Imperial College London, England), and Graziella Pompei, MD (Newcastle University Translational and Clinical Research Institute), begins by reviewing traditional risk factors in the female population, including those specific to women alone, such as hormonal fluctuations associated with menopause.

 The authors delve into specific disease areas (CAD, valvular heart disease, heart failure, inherited cardiac conditions, adult congenital heart defects, and heart rhythm disorders) and service types (cardio-oncology, cardiac rehabilitation, noninvasive CV testing, and primary care).
 There are “action points” covering ways to address shortcomings in women’s care in each of these areas and from patient and nursing perspectives.